sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 ## Jing Cao
 ## Zhi Wang
 - Add test the use of poker Combination(double cards, three cards, three card and one) # 131
+- Add test the use of poker Combination(consecutive double cards) # 132
 ## XiongLi
 ## Weimin Yang
 - add testing on inital game(include user, cards) # 130